How to Communicate Effectively with Seniors

 Caring for an older adult is all about communication.

 But these sensitive topics can easily cause disagreements or put them on the defensive.
-That makes it tough to have productive conversations.
+That makes it challenging to have productive conversations.

-We found a helpful free quiz from Institute on Aging that helps you identify communication styles and gives tips on adjusting your style to work better with others.
+We found a helpful free quiz from the Institute on Aging that helps you identify communication styles and offers tips on adjusting your style to work more effectively with others.

 We explain why understanding communication styles helps in communicating effectively with seniors, how the quiz works, and how to use the quiz results.